Polyethylene Glycol

 About Polyethylene Glycol

-Polyethylene Glycol belongs to the group of medicines called osmotic laxatives used to treat occasional constipation.
+Polyethylene Glycol is used to treat occasional constipation.
 Constipation refers to infrequent bowel movements in which the stools are often dry, hard and painful to pass.
-Constipation occurs when the normal muscle contractions in the large intestine slow down, which causes the incomplete elimination of stools from the body.
+Constipation occurs when the normal muscle contractions in the large intestine slow down, leading to incomplete elimination of stools from the body.

-Take Polyethylene Glycol as advised.
-In some cases, you may experience certain common side-effects such as bloating, gas, nausea, and abdominal pain/cramps.
-Most of these side effects do not require medical attention and will resolve gradually over time.
+In some cases, you may experience certain common side effects such as bloating, gas, nausea, and abdominal pain/cramps.
+Most of these side effects do not require medical attention.
 However, you are advised to talk to your doctor if you experience these side effects persistently.

-Consult a doctor before giving Polyethylene Glycol to children.
-Do not take Polyethylene Glycol for more than a week as it might cause dependency on Polyethylene Glycol for a bowel movement.
-Talk to your doctor if you notice any sudden changes in bowel habits that persist for over two weeks.
+Inform your doctor if you are allergic to Polyethylene Glycol.
+Do not take Polyethylene Glycol for more than a week unless advised by the physician.
+Talk to your doctor if you notice any sudden changes in your bowel habits that persist for more than 2 weeks.
 Consult your doctor before taking Polyethylene Glycol if you are pregnant or breastfeeding.

 Uses of Polyethylene Glycol